sghuang19/slidev-addon-naive/README.md

 - If you found your local configs are not taking effect (e.g. `style.css`, `uno.config.ts`), try using this addon as a [Vue Plugin](#as-a-vue-plugin) instead (requires `v0.7.0`).
+- For specific components, some styles can only be applied using UnoCSS's important prefix (`!<class-name>`).
+These styles must be added as a class name rather than an attribute.
+Additionally, some styles simply can't be applied at all due to the limitations of Naive UI as a styled components library.

 ## Latest Changes